GianlucaCode/cryptoscrape/README.md

 These metrics are written to a SQLite database (```cryptos.db```) for easy accessibility and manipulation.

 ## Roadmap
-1. Sentiment analysis using TextBlob
+1. Sentiment analysis using TextBlob (this will require new table structuring)
 2. More rigorous testing of reddit sourcing
 3. Move on to source from other websites.